Overview of a Seychelles Special Licence Company (CSL)

 Seychelles CSL Registration and Maintenance Fees

-Our complete cost to form a CSL is US$5,500 which includes everything needed with the exception of the following:
+Our complete package includes everything needed with the exception of the following:

 Annual Maintenance Fees

-Annual fees start at US$ 2,000 in addition to any nominee director or shareholder fees that may apply.
+Annual fees start at USD 2,000 in addition to any nominee director or shareholder fees that may apply.